Within the scope of FSMA’s Produce Safety Rule, produce is defined as any fruit or vegetable (including mixes of

 Asparagus; beans, black; beans, great Northern; beans, kidney; beans, lima; beans, navy; beans, pinto; beets, garden (roots and tops); beets, sugar; cashews; cherries, sour; chickpeas; cocoa beans; coffee beans; collards; corn, sweet; cranberries; dates; dill (seeds and weeds); eggplants; figs; ginger; hazelnuts; horseradish; lentils; okra; peanuts; pecans; peppermint; potatoes; pumpkins; squash, winter; sweet potatoes; and water chestnuts.

-2. Farms that grow produce only for personal consumption or very limited distribution may also be exempt from the Produce Safety Rule.
+2. Farms that grow produce only for personal consumption may also be exempt from the Produce Safety Rule.

 3. Produce that is not a raw agricultural commodity.